AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 1. Click **Save**.
 This adds the stream view to the list and you can now use it to view data from **MyOCS.PumpState** streams with only the **Timestamp** and **Temperature** fields showing.

-1. To test this stream view, click the menu icon and select **API Console** under Developer Tools.
+1. To test this stream view, click the menu icon and choose **API Console** (under Developer Tools).

-1. In the `URI` field, enter `/Namespaces/MyOCS/Streams/MyOCS.NorthAmerica.SLTC.PumpA/Data/Transform/Last?streamViewId=MyOCS.PumpTemperatureView`, then click **GET**.
+1. In the `URI` field enter `/Namespaces/MyOCS/Streams/MyOCS.NorthAmerica.SLTC.PumpA/Data/Transform/Last?streamViewId=MyOCS.PumpTemperatureView`, then click **GET**.

-   **Note**: If you use a different namespace, substitute that in place of `/Namespaces/MyOCS`.
+   **Note**: If you use a different namespace, you might need to substitute that in place of `/Namespaces/MyOCS`.

 This returns the **Timestamp** and **Temperature** of the last event from the **MyOCS.NorthAmerica.SLTC.PumpA** stream, while excluding the **Pressure** and **Status** properties.